-Chinese dissident Ai Weiwei has lost his appeal against a $2.4 million tax evasion fine.
+Chinese artist and activist Ai Weiwei has lost his appeal against a $2.4 million tax evasion fine, Agence France Presse reported.

 Ai's lawyer was present for Friday's ruling, which had been widely expected, after the Beijing Chaoyang District Court barred the 54-year-old from attending.